rikukissa/node-red-contrib-image-output/README.md

 The width (in pixels) that the image needs to be displayed in the flow.
 The height will be calculated automatically, with the same aspect ratio as the original image.

 ## Image
 Specify how the input image will be delivered to this node.
+By default the image needs to be delivered in the ```msg.payload``` of the input message.

 ### Resize images on server side
 By transferring smaller images the bandwith can be reduced, i.e. the number of bytes that is being send across the network.
 When too much data is pushed (across the websocket), the flow editor can become ***unresponse***!